Music Director Ridgewood Symphony Orchestra

-A devoted opera conductor, Brent has collaborated with some of the most accomplished musicians and emerging artists from The Metropolitan Opera, San Francisco Opera, La Scala and Lyric Opera of Chicago.
-Hailed by mezzo-soprano Mignon Dunn as “a real singers’ conductor”, he served as Assistant Conductor to Paul Nadler from 2008-2012 on productions of Ariadne auf Naxos, La Traviata, The Rake’s Progress, Don Pasquale and Lucia di Lammermoor, as well as concerts with the Israel Chamber Orchestra at the New Opera House in Tel Aviv and l’Orchestre de la Francophonie in Montreal.
-He has also worked with revered stage directors Joshua Major, Dietlinde Turban Maazel, Jeffrey Gall, Lawrence Edelson and Joachim Schamberger.
-Other opera credits include musical preparation for Madame Butterfly, Don Giovanni, La Bohème, Die Zauberflöte, Suor Angelica, Les Nozze di Figaro, L’enfant et les sortilèges, Cendrillon and The Rape of Lucretia, for which he stepped in last minute to take over as Music Director.
+In opera, Brent has led numerous productions, and collaborated with many accomplished musicians and young artists from The Metropolitan Opera, San Francisco Opera, La Scala and Lyric Opera of Chicago.
+Hailed by Mignon Dunn as “a real singers’ conductor”, from 2008-2012 he served as Assistant Conductor to Paul Nadler on productions including Ariadne auf Naxos, La Traviata, The Rake’s Progress, Don Pasquale and Lucia di Lammermoor, as well as concerts with the Israel Chamber Orchestra in Tel Aviv and l’Orchestre de la Francophonie inMontreal.
+He has worked with revered stage directors Marc Verzatt, Joshua Major, Dietlinde Turban Maazel, Ira Siff, Jeffrey Gall, Lawrence Edelson and Joachim Schamberger, and in 2018, stepped in last minute to lead highly praised performances of The Rape of Lucretia.
+Other credits include Tosca, Madame Butterfly, Don Giovanni, La Bohème, Die Zauberflöte, Suor Angelica, Les Nozze di Figaro, L’enfant et les sortilèges and Tamerlano.

-2018/2019 season.
+2019/2020 season.
 Kindly destroy all previous materials.
 May be reprinted in concert programs.
 Please contact to make changes.